NoYavy/steamos_custom_install/readme.md

 - Valve’s official SteamOS recovery image
   👉 [Download here](https://store.steampowered.com/steamos/download/?ver=custom)
 - A USB stick flashed with the ISO image using [Balena Etcher](https://www.balena.io/etcher/) or [Rufus](https://rufus.ie/en/)
-- A keyboard or SSH access
+- A keyboard and mouse
 - The target drive you want to install SteamOS on (internal or external)

 ---